 Why?
 Because by and large, robocalls promising to lower your interest rates are always fraudulent.

 No matter what a company claims, nobody can do anything for your interest rate that you cannot do for yourself.
-If you want a lower interest rate from your card issuer, the FTC recommends calling in and asking for one.
+If you want a lower interest rate from your card issuer, the FTC recommends calling your issuer and asking for one.

 According to Chris McHargue, principal financial services industry consultant for fraud at SAS, phishing schemes have been around for a long time and remain a significant problem.
 While phishing can take on several different forms, it usually occurs when a fraudster contacts the target victim by phone or, increasingly, online via some social engineering scheme in order to extract card, account or banking credentials or other personal details.